bzhanglab/AutoRT/README.md

 ## training
 python ../autort.py train -e 100 -b 64 -m ../models/base_model/model.json -u m -i data/PXD006109_Cerebellum_rt_add_mox_all_rt_range_3_train.tsv -sm min_max -rlr -n 20 -o PXD006109_models/
 ```
 After the training is finished, the trained model files are saved in the folder `PXD006109_models/`.
+If users want to train a model to support peptides longer than 60 (e.g., 100 amino acids), set the parameter **-l** to a number longer than 60, for example, **-l 100**.

 Then we can use the trained models for prediction as shown below:
 ```